Alpaca Fleece Quality

 Crimp versus Color

 To many hand spinners, crimp is crimp and they don't care if it is super well-defined or a little fuzzier and disorganized as long as it's fairly uniform.
-In the latests version of his famious, "The Alpaca Book", Eric Hoffman has presented new scientifically gathered data to show that many of the fleeces labeled "disorganized" by judges are turning out to have higher curvature (or crimp) than the type the judges prefer.
+In the latest version of his famous, "The Alpaca Book", Eric Hoffman has presented new, scientifically-gathered data to show that many of the fleeces labeled "disorganized" by judges are turning out to have higher curvature (or crimp) than the type the judges prefer.
 A new light bouncing histogram technique shows some of these fleeces actually have crimp that is too high frequency to be measured by the human eye.
-This interested me because I had an alpaca whose fleece spun up to be so bouncy and a sweater I knitted from this seemingly disorganized fleece turned out to be the best fitting alpaca sweater I own.
+This interested me because I had an alpaca whose fleece spun up to be really bouncy, and a sweater I knitted from this seemingly disorganized fleece turned out to be the best fitting alpaca sweater I own.
 It didn't look as crimpy as it "acted."
 One more reason to judge our "product" by using it.